Juul/biotek-precision-protocol/README.md

 ## Checksum

-It seems like the last byte of the checksum is the sum of all the header and data bytes (except for the checksum) divided by 255.
+It seems like the last byte of the checksum is the sum of all the header and data bytes (except for the checksum) divided by 256.

-It seems like the first byte of the checksum is the remainder after the division with the second byte of the checksum subtracted.
+It seems like the first byte of the checksum is the remainder after the division.

 # Data line